serialphotog/color-print.h/README.md

 #include "color-print.h"
 ```

 From there, you can either use `print_color(const char *color, const char *format, ...)` to print a message using one of the built-in color definitions, or use one of the convenient helper functions to print in a given color.
+It's also worth noting that the library defines `print_color(FILE *stream, const char *color, const char *format, ...)` to allow you to perform a print to a given file descriptor.
+You could use this to, for example, print to `stderr` in color.

 ## Built-in Color Definitions